Why a Climate Refugee Crisis Is Actually Far From Inevitable

 The authors found that middle-income countries in Latin America, the Caribbean, the Sahel region of Africa, and Southeast Asia with widespread agricultural sectors will likely experience the most migration caused by climate change in the decades ahead.

-Low-income, agriculturally-dependent countries aren’t expected to see a similar rise in migration because people living in the poorest countries don’t necessarily have the money and resources to undertake the expensive act of migration.
+Low-income, agriculturally-dependent countries aren’t expected to see a similar rise in migration.
+This is because people living in the poorest countries don’t necessarily have the money and resources to undertake the expensive act of migration.
 People living in high-income countries, meanwhile, are better protected by broader social safety nets even if they face similar climate shocks.

 “If you’re in a country that is agriculturally-dependent, meaning you are most likely engaged in agriculture, then every environmental shock is going to have a bigger likelihood of affecting your migration behavior,” Crespo said.
 “But if you’re in an extremely low-income country, then you may be trapped because you may not have the resources to make the move from a voluntary point of view.”

-The narrative around climate migration often focuses on the world’s poorest, but that ignores the fact that moving to a new town, city, or country requires resources that the world’s poorest people don’t have, Crespo said.
+The narrative around climate migration often focuses on the world’s poorest.
+But that ignores the fact that moving requires resources that the world’s poorest people don’t have, Crespo said.

-It's more accurate to say that the world's poorest will face the harshest impacts of climate change — rising temperatures, diminishing sources of food and water, and extreme weather events — but they’ll be unable to do much about it, constrained as they are by their circumstances.
+It's more accurate to say that the world's poorest will face the harshest impacts of climate change — rising temperatures, diminishing sources of food and water, and extreme weather events.
+And they’ll be unable to do much about it, constrained as they are by their circumstances.

 The report notes that low-income countries in sub-Saharan Africa and southeast Asia — areas already facing severe climate shocks — will see relatively low migration due to this kind of pervasive poverty.